cqcallaw/newt/README.md

 #### Unit Types and Enumerations

 Sum types may contain members that are declared without a type.
 These type members are unit types (that is, types capable of taking on a single value).
-Thus, the semantic concept of an enumeration an be expressed as a sum type of unit types:
+Thus, the semantic concept of an enumeration can be expressed as a sum type of unit types:

 ```
 color {